Ruchithaml/Soil-Fertility-detection/README.md

      This project mainly focuses on finding and predicting the fertility of soil based on major components like nitrogen(N), phosphorous(P), potassium(K), ph and electro-conductivity(ec).
      Here we use decision-tree and randomforest(classification & regression), confusion matrix algorithms to display the result of test and train data.
-Histogrm and piechart are used to represent the components.
+Histogram and piechart are used to represent the components.